 And not just Obama's, but practically every liberal Democrat has these industries on the kill list.

-They know property tax funds certain things, and they're afraid that Obama might just come shut down the source of all the revenue because he doesn't like private sector revenue this way.
+They know property tax funds certain things and afraid that Obama might just come shut down the source of all the revenue because he doesn't like private sector revenue this way.

 He doesn't.

-After Scott Walker successfully turned back the recoil, we have Chris Christie of New Jersey and Mitch Daniel, Indiana, and a number of other governors.
+After Scott Walker successfully turned back the recall, we have Chris Christie of New Jersey and Mitch Daniel, Indiana, a number of other governors.

 Hey, look at this.